yu4u/age-gender-estimation/README.md

 ![](https://github.com/yu4u/age-gender-estimation/wiki/images/accuracy.png)

 ## Network architecture
-In [the original paper](https://www.vision.ee.ethz.ch/en/publications/papers/articles/eth_biwi_01299.pdf), the pretrained VGG network is adopted.
+In [the original paper](https://www.vision.ee.ethz.ch/en/publications/papers/articles/eth_biwi_01299.pdf) [1, 2], the pretrained VGG network is adopted.
 Here the Wide Residual Network (WideResNet) is trained from scratch.
 I modified the @asmith26's implementation of the WideResNet; two classification layers (for age and gender estimation) are added on the top of the WideResNet.

-Note that age and gender are estimated independently using different two CNNs.
+Note that while age and gender are independently estimated by different two CNNs in [1, 2], in my implementation, they are simultaneously estimated using a single CNN.

 ## Results